Overview of MTEL Test Requirements

 The Massachusetts Tests for Educator Licensure (MTEL) is a series of computer-based pass/fail tests that candidates seeking PreK-12 Initial educator licensure in the Commonwealth of Massachusetts must pass to obtain licensure.
 All licensure candidates (teachers, reading specialists, support personnel, and administrators) must pass the Communication and Literacy Skills MTEL, which consists of reading and writing subtests.
 In addition, subject matter tests are required for all teaching and specialist teaching subject areas.
 The Massachusetts Department of Elementary and Secondary Education (ESE) website contains the list of required MTEL exams for each licensure area.

 Because you will need to have taken and passed required MTELs before you begin your practicum/seminar course at the end of your program, advanced planning is critical.
-Work backwards from your planned program completion date, taking into consideration what tests you need, when you plan to do your practicum, and the length of your program.
+Work backward from your planned program completion date, taking into consideration what tests you need, when you plan to do your practicum and the length of your program.

 - If you have passed educator tests in another state, you must still take the MTELs to receive a MA license.